alexcibotari/alexcibotari/README.md

 # Hi there 👋

-I'm Alex Cibotari, a ``Senior Tech Lead and Architect`` from Switzerland (CH).
+I'm Alex Cibotari, a ``Senior Tech Lead and Software Architect`` from Switzerland :switzerland:.
 I have been building backend and frontend applications for more then 20 years.

 ## I'm currently working on